Mesh Modeling#

 Extrude is an essential tool for making interesting shapes.
 It works on vertices/edges/faces, and you can activate it by pressing E or Left Mouse Click its icon in the toolbar, then move the new vertices/edges/faces to the desired location.
 By default, extruded face moves along the normal but you can press Z to remove this restriction, otherwise locking the movement to axes works the same as the move tool.
 One quirk of the extrude tool is that unlike most other tools (move, rotate, scale, etc.), Right Mouse Click does not cancel the operation.
 Instead, the new vertices/edges/faces will be in the exact same place as the old one, and may cause problems down the line.
 A simple way to check whether there is a duplication is to select the vertices/edges/faces and try to move them a little.
 For the alternative extrusion modes, hold down Left Mouse Button on its icon on the toolbar or press Alt + E.

 The Inset tool comes in handy when you want to create a smaller surface in an existing surface for extrusion or other purposes.
 Select a face then press I to inset it, move your cursor to adjust and Left Mouse Click to confirm or Right Mouse Click to cancel.
-You can also inset multiple faces simultaneously by selecting all of them, and if they are connected and you want to inset them separately, check Indivudial in the Inset Faces menu that appears on the bottom left.
+You can also inset multiple faces simultaneously by selecting all of them, and if they are connected and you want to inset them separately, check Indivudial

-Loop Cut is a useful tool to add new edges while keeping the flow of the geometry.
-Put the cursor to where you want to add the edge loop and press Ctrl + R or Edge > Loop Cut and Slide, then move the cursor toward the direction in which the edge loop goes.
+, then move the cursor toward the direction in which the edge loop goes.
 Scroll up to add more loops and down to subtract, Left Mouse Click to confirm and activate Edge Slide (check Move tag for the details).
 This tool does not work well with tris and N-Gons because the loop can not be defined.

 You can also use it to cut a single edge or face.

-The Knife tool allows you to add arbitrary edges (and vertices that come with them) to a mesh.
-Press K or Mesh > Knife Topology Tool to activate it and the cursor turns into a knife shape.
+to activate it and the cursor turns into a knife shape.
 Start a cut by Left Mouse Click, then move the cursor and Left Mouse Click again to draw a line, and you can keep repeating the process.
 Unlike most tools in Blender, Left Mouse Click does not cancel the operation, but it lets you make a new starting point.
 By default, the tool only cuts the visible part of the mesh (even when X-ray mode is on), press C to cut through the entire mesh to alter that behavior.
 Press Enter to confirm the cuts or Esc to cancel.

 Tip

-• Holding Shift let you snap to the center of an edge.
+Holding Shift let you snap to the center of an edge.

 No edge on real-life objects are as sharp as the default cube, and the Bevel tool allows you to make rounded edges.
-Select the edges you want to bevel, then press Ctrl + B or Edge > Bevel Edges to activate the tool.
-Drag the cursor to adjust the width and Scroll to increase or decrease the number of segments, then Left Mouse Click to confirm or Right Mouse Click to cancel.
+Select the edges you want to bevel, then press Ctrl + B or Edge > Bevel Edges

 The Subdivide tool gives you more polygons to work with.
-Select the faces you want to divide, then Right Mouse Click and choose Subdivide.
+Select the faces you want to divide, then Right Mouse Click and choose Subdivide

-Select the vertices/edges/faces to delete and press X to bring up the Delete menu, then choose to Delete/Dissolve them.
+them.
 Deleting vertices/edges will also delete the edges/faces which are dependent on them; dissolving will try to keep the geometry intact.

-Select the vertices to merge and press M to bring up the Merge menu, then choose an option to decide where the merged vertex should be.
+Select the vertices to merge and press M to bring up the Merge

-The Rip tool makes copies of selected vertices/edges and creates a hole in the geometry, press V or choose the Rip Region tool in the toolbar to activate it.
+The Rip tool makes copies of selected vertices/edges and creates a hole in the geometry, press V or choose the Rip Region

 Tip